 83% of sales people say that having access to mobile sales tools make their company appear more cutting edge than their rivals which in turn make them more attractive to customers.
 In fact, 55% of small businesses report mobile sales tools give them a clear advantage over other companies.

 B2B decision-makers are increasingly including the use of tablets in their daily work life and also conduct research using personal and company-issued mobile devices.
 A survey by AT&T concluded that 67% of small businesses use tablets, and this number continues to grow steadily.
 Apple CEO Tim Cook has found that 92% of Fortune 500 companies have incorporated tablets into their infrastructure.

-The utilization of tablets in a B2B environment is seen by many as progressive, dynamic and responsive.
+The utilisation of tablets in a B2B environment is seen by many as progressive, dynamic and responsive.
 By giving your sales team tablets and/or other mobile devices, not only make them appear technologically savvy, but also improves the overall cutting edge look of the company, as mentioned above.
 If you are ahead of the curve with how you sell, then you are more likely to be the same with what you sell.

 A survey by MHI Global (formerly Huthwaite) found that 70% of individuals with a company-issued tablet hit their sales target in a given period versus only 62% of sales reps overall.
 Also, 90% of salespeople surveyed said that the devices improved their productivity as tablets allowed them to focus more on buyers rather than search for information.

 There is clear evidence that the use of mobile devices increases productivity.
 With the use of mobile devices, paperwork (something perceived as somewhat archaic in modern times) becomes a hassle no more.
 Orders can be placed anywhere and almost immediately, and information is always readily available and up-to-date for the client to scan through at their convenience.
 All of these helpful features enable the creation and building of a stronger, more efficient and happier sales team.